pharmacometric/qc-tools-shiny-filechecker/includes/body/guide.info/model_information.md

 ### Introduction

-The purpose of this template is to help create a standardized workflow for scientists to build robust shiny apps for their pharmacometric models combining the power of shiny and mrgsolve R packages.
-As you will already notice, an example is presented of a simple model to allow easy tweaking by the user to quickly create their preferred app.
+The purpose of this template is to help create a standardized workflow for scientists to build robust shiny apps for QC.

 ### Features